panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-11-18-PMC/2020-11-18-PMC_Summary.md

 * **WP8** : Thomas and Florian were absent.
 Nicoletta reported that there is some work ongoing for the e-learning platform and workshops.
 Teodor added that the WP is seeking feedback from past users of the platform in order to obtain a list of desired features / improvements that could help steer future development.
 Teodor also explained that Jupyter is now itnegrated in the e-learning platform.

-* **WP9** : Nicoletta reported working on the follow-up communications from the annual meeting and symposium, in particular preparing a survey for attendees and seeking a journal with open-access to publish an article on the event.
+* **WP9** : Nicoletta reported working on the follow-up communications from the annual meeting and symposium, in particular preparing a news item, a survey for attendees and seeking a journal with open-access to publish an article on the event.
+The recordings have been edited and will be soon available on PaNOSC website and youtube.

 Nicoletta also reported that Tobias presented PaNOSC at a SSHOC / Freya event (where most attendees didn't like the *marketplace* term).